Ron Koppelberger

 A Week Later

 The alarm clock sang 6:00 A.M., he had to shake out the cobwebs and get going, his shift at the bank began in an hour.
 He glanced at the security card on the bedside table; it lay untouched next to his pain medication and a bottle of ibuprofen.
 Pray paused for a moment uncertain, wondering, wondering about Susan.
 What did she need from him, Jewelry, a house………and what, the good life?
 He pushed those thoughts aside for a moment and looked out the small apartment window.
 The rows of Azaleas wavered and swam in the cool autumn air.
 Turning away from the window he dressed, ran a comb through his thinning hair and put his red and white tie on.
 He picked his dad’s old tie clip and cufflinks.
 He looked good.
+The bag of tools lay in a leather satchel next to the dresser.
+He listened to the silent tick of the clock for a moment as he grabbed the bank managers identification card and slipped it into his breast pocket.

 Outside the wind howled and an earsplitting scream filled the air near the Azalea bushes.
 Pray looked out the window again fear swelling in his bosom.
 The sky was blood red and the demon stood howling in the midst of the Azalea bushes, in the midst of a petty thief’s fate.